Destiny 2 Clans Guide

 Clan PerksClan Members can view the available and unlocked Clan Perks from the Clan Banner item in their Character Inventory in Destiny 2.

 - Clan Perks are unlocked as the Clan gains Clan XP and reaches certain Clan Levels

 - Clan Perks and Clan Levels reset with the Seasonal Reset

 - Players that have joined a Clan can retrieve a Clan Banner item from Hawthorne on each Character after unlocking the Farm Social Space in the Campaign

 - Clan Members must have a Clan Banner item on their Character to receive the benefits of the unlocked Clan Perks

 - Leaving a Clan or joining a different Clan will impact which unlocked Clan Perks a player has access to on their Characters

 Weekly Clan EngramsClan Members can view the Clan's progress towards the Weekly Clan Engrams from the Clan Profile in Destiny 2 and the Destiny Companion.

-- To earn the Weekly Clan Engrams, at least half of the fireteam attempting each activity must belong to the Clan
+- To unlock the Crucible, Nightfall, and Raid Weekly Clan Engrams, at least half of the Fireteam completing each activity must belong to the Clan

 - Progress towards the Weekly Clan Engrams resets with the Weekly Reset